Tomás Mascardo: Philippine–American War

 During the Philippine–American War, Mascardo was assigned as commanding general of the revolutionary forces in the provinces of Pampanga, Bataan, and Zambales with barracks based in Bagac, Bataan.
-During the Battle of Calumpit Luna ordered General Tomás Mascardo to send troops from Guagua to strengthen the former's defenses.
-However, Mascardo ignored orders by Luna insisting that he was going to Arayat to undertake an "inspection of troops".
+During the Battle of Calumpit, Luna ordered Mascardo to send troops from Guagua to strengthen the former's defenses.
+However, Mascardo ignored Luna's orders, insisting that he was going to Arayat to undertake an "inspection of troops".
 Another version of Mascardo's reasoning emerged and it was probably that which reached Luna.
 Luna, infuriated by Mascardo's actions, had decided to detain him.
-Following Aguinaldo's capture by the Americans, Mascardo ordered his subordinate, then-Major Manuel L. Quezon, to surrender so he could verify the president's capture and if so, consult him for final orders.
-Quezon was able to meet Aguinaldo in the Malacañang Palace (where the latter was detained) and relayed Mascardo's message.
-Aguinaldo then instructed Quezon to inform Mascardo that the decision to surrender was up to the general himself.
+Following Aguinaldo's capture by the Americans, Mascardo ordered his subordinate, then-Major Manuel L. Quezon, to surrender so he could verify Aguinaldo's capture and if so, consult him for final orders.
+Quezon was able to meet Aguinaldo in Malacañan, where the latter was detained, and relayed Mascardo's message.
+Aguinaldo instructed Quezon to inform Mascardo that the decision to surrender was up to the general himself.
 Mascardo surrendered on May 15, 1901, calculating that his deficiency in weaponry would mean sure defeat from the well-armed Americans.